lupyuen/lupyuen.github.io/src/nuttx2.md

 So OpenSBI is the only thing that runs at Machine Level.
 And can access the Machine-Level Registers.

+_QEMU doesn't have this problem?_

+Because QEMU runs everything in Machine Mode.

 # Downgrade NuttX to Supervisor Mode

 TODO